qronos-project/timing-stability-lmi/README.md

 An "output.tar.gz" archive file is avaiiable that contains the source and all outputs, so you don't have to run it yourself. https://doi.org/10.5281/zenodo.6373637

-See sourceLinksAppendix.pdf for the mapping of thesis contents (Gaukler, 2023) to output files.
+See README_ThesisGaukler.pdf for the mapping of thesis contents (Gaukler, 2023) to output files.

 # Running with docker (recommended)